dvirgiln/dvirgiln.github.io/_posts/2019-03-01-akka-streams-graphdsl-and-windowing.md

 docker swarm leave --force
 ```

+This will create:
+* Kafka cluster
+* Spark cluster
+* Akka producer
+* Akka consumer/producer using Graph DSL
+* Spark consumer

 ## Conclusion
 Akka Streams is a very powerful tool to manipulate streams.
-It has some caveats, like it cannot execute into a cluster, but it could be a good solution in many cases.
+It has some caveats, like for instance, it cannot execute into a cluster, but it could be a good solution in many cases.

 I hope this example has not been tedious and you have fun.
 Any doubt you have about the code, do not hesitate to contact me.